 However, ignoring that rather important fact, I have instead focused stubbornly on the old saying that “everyone has at least one book in them” and decided to give it a go.
 (OK, it’s more an online blog at the moment but no-one seems to be queuing up to buy it in paperback just yet).

 Luckily for you, I’ve read a lot of books so at I least know that it should have a central character that you get to know and empathise with.
 As this book is about me I suppose a bit of background would probably help to build a mental picture.
-I am 41 years old; live in Southern England; have a wife and 2 beautiful young daughters, oh…and apparently I look a bit like Ben Stiller.
+I am a 40 something; live in Southern England; have a wife and 2 beautiful young daughters, oh…and apparently I look a bit like Ben Stiller.
 There, that saved you a couple of precious minutes of your life reading about someone you really don’t care about so I am sure you are now all rooting for me.

 But enough preamble, if you’re still reading then let me take you on my journey of misfortune, frequent pain, humiliation and downright weirdness…